 Including built-in serialization of FlexColorScheme, and its key classes has been suggested.
 I consider

 FlexColorScheme to be functionally on a level similar to

 ColorScheme.
 Therefore, it should not cover serialization of itself.
 Serialization has to deal with a lot of potential failure points.
 We think it should not have to be a concern in this type of component.
 There is no plan to add it.

 Our recommendation for saving the state of a

 FlexColorScheme is to include values for its settings that you use in your implementation in other models in your application, like an "AppSettings" model or similar.

 You probably serialize and store such data already, perhaps with shared preferences, hive, get_storage or some other solution.
 Include the values you need for your

 FlexColorScheme implementation in your stored settings and then use those values to restore your

 FlexColorScheme configuration and theme.
-This way, your implementation also remain in control of what it needs to store and restore.
+This way, your implementation also remains in control of what it needs to store and restore.